 Mercyhealth at Home takes great pride in offering high-quality, compassionate and professional home care to our patients, regardless of the services they require.
 Our nurses, home health aides and therapists bring a wealth of experience with the hope of meeting all of your expectations and home care needs.

-If you received outstanding care, you can let us know through our “Honor Your Caregiver” program.
+If you received outstanding care, you can let us know through our Gifts of Gratitude program.
 You can make a donation in recognition of your caregiver, and the donation will be used to help ensure other patients receive the same level of care.
 The caregiver will be notified of your donation so they know how much they helped you.